So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 What about bearing down?
 If you are actively trying to push, will that induce labor?

-No. I really recommend against pushing to induce labor.
-Every time you bear down, you will be doing something called the valsalva maneuver.
+There is no evidence that pushing induces labor.
+In fact, I recommend against pushing to induce labor.
+Every time you bear down, you will be doing something called the Valsalva maneuver.

 Don’t try and trick your body into something it’s not yet ready to do.